 This data shows via isotopic tracking that the source of excess carbon dioxide can only be cars and coal.
 Australia, which ought with its fragile, pre-Oligocene ecology to have distinctly the lowest per capita greenhouse emissions and the most advanced renewable energy and mass transit in the world, actually had the highest per capita emissions in the world and exceedingly bad public transport.

 It is so unlikely that Australia’s apolitical masses can make anything approaching the necessary demands.
-Thus, foreign nations have an immediate responsibility to demand Australia achieve a zero emissions target that should have been set for it in 1997 or before - and set for it without any reductions abroad whatsoever, for the simple reason that reductions already achieved in Europe may actually impede reductions in Australia by encouraging immigration when Australia needs net emigration to counter overpopulation.
-Whilst overpopulation may seem strange for a country that is one of the most sparsely populated in the world (Botswana and Mongolia are the only ones more so outside of the Greenland and Antarctic ice sheets), Tim Flannery and other researchers have shown that the very large ecological footprint of Australians is much greater than can be sustained on extremely old soils that are without exception very deficient in nitrogen, phosphorus and trace elements zinc, copper cobalt and molybdenum, besides being often highly toxic in aluminum and manganese in wetter areas, or sodium and boron in drier ones.
+Thus, foreign nations have an immediate responsibility to demand Australia achieve a zero emissions target that should have been set for it in 1997 or before – and set for it without any reductions abroad whatsoever, for the simple reason that reductions already achieved in Europe may actually impede reductions in Australia by encouraging immigration when Australia needs net emigration to counter overpopulation.
+Whilst overpopulation may seem strange for a country that is one of the most sparsely populated in the world (Botswana and Mongolia are the only ones more so outside of the Greenland and Antarctic ice sheets), Tim Flannery and other researchers have shown that the very large ecological footprint of Australians is much greater than can be sustained on extremely old soils that are without exception very deficient in nitrogen, phosphorus and trace chalcophile or siderophile elements zinc, copper, cobalt and selenium, besides being often highly toxic in aluminum and manganese in wetter areas, or sodium and boron in drier ones.

 Man-made global warming is likely to make this much worse by: